mlflow/mlflow/docs/source/projects.rst

             memory: 256Mi
         restartPolicy: Never

-To run your project just use the command:
+To run your project, use the command:

 .. code-block:: bash

-  mlflow run <uri> --backend kubernetes --backend-config examples/docker/kubernetes_config.json
+  mlflow run <uri> --backend Kubernetes --backend-config examples/docker/kubernetes_config.json

-Where ``<uri>`` is a Git repository URI or a folder.
+where ``<uri>`` is a Git repository URI or a folder.

 To see it in action, you can use the `Docker example <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ with the ``kubernetes_backend.json`` and ``kubernetes_job_template.yaml`` files.